 2:1 and 1.5:1 as primary; 4:1 optional, with both dimensions changing together

+Configuration files for 1.5x, 2.0x, and 4.0x scaling ratios can be found in the cfg/rpr directory of the VTM software package.

-SHM filters should be used to downsample the source and the downsampled picture is encoded when the resolution is reduced.
+SHM filters are used for both luma and chroma components to downsample the source and the downsampled picture is encoded when the resolution is reduced.
+In the source downsampling, zero position alignment (type 2, see Fig. 1) between luma and choma components is assumed.